motonki/graffa1/README.txt

 # Did you do any extra credit work?

+Rotation along y-axis (keys Z and X) and scale along the x-axis (keys A and S) Tried virtual trackball, code is commented out and calculations are in mouse event handler.
+Got some stuff okay, but can't really figure out what is missing.

 (Describe what you did and, if there was a substantial amount of work involved, how you did it.
 Also describe how to use/activate your extra features, if they are interactive.)

 # Are there any known problems/bugs remaining in your code?